 SIPS R-Values

-With fiberglass (the pink stuff), any voids in the wall, too much ‘stuffing of the material’, moisture, and getting the paper face attached just right, can all affect your its performance.
+With fiberglass (the pink stuff), any voids in the wall, too much ‘stuffing of the material’, moisture, and getting the paper face attached just right, can all affect its performance.
 Not to mention the studs on 16” centers (wood has an R-Value of 1 per inch), which reduce your R-Value and create a thermal bridge.

 A study by Oak Ridge Laboratories found that a typical home with Studs and fiberglass insulation, rated at R-13, will actually perform closer to R-9, while a SIPS home will perform at its stated R-Value.
 This is due to the fact that SIPS create a perfect air barrier.
 The EPS foam (R-4 per inch) extends to the top/bottom, left & Right to stop air movement.
 In addition, you will have far fewer studs in a SIP Home.